gere/puppetlabs-apache/README.md

 ##Overview

 The apache module allows you to set up virtual hosts and manage web services with minimal effort.
+This fork adds support for a FastCGI Server that uses a [socket](#-socket-) instead of TCP.
+Currently it's a feature tested only on a Ubuntu Vagrant box.

 ##Module Description